Ugrin Csák: Charles' guardian

 Andrew III made his maternal uncle, Albertino Morosini, Duke of Slavonia, in July 1299, stirring up the Slavonian and Croatian noblemen to revolt.
 A powerful Croatian baron, Paul Šubić, sent his brother, George, to Italy in early 1300 to convince Charles II of Naples to send his grandson to Hungary to claim the throne in person.
 The king accepted the proposal and the twelve-year-old Charles arrived to Hungary with his escort.
 They landed at Split in Dalmatia in August 1300.
 From Split, Paul Šubić escorted him to Zagreb, where Ugrin Csák swore loyalty to Charles, who also handed over Požega Castle to him.
 Ugrin placed the young pretender under his guardianship.
 He was also called Charles' protector (conservator).
 Other sources confirm that he already took an oath of allegiance to the pretender prior to that.
 According to the Illuminated Chronicle, Ugrin was one of those lords, who requested Pope Boniface VIII to provide a new king for Hungary.
 In February 1300, Charles II listed Ugrin's name among those Hungarian barons, who urged him to send his grandson to Hungary.
-His familiaris and skilled diplomat, Benedict also visited the Neapolitan court several times in that period.
+His familiaris and skilled diplomat, Benedict Geszti also visited the Neapolitan court several times in that period.
 It is possible that Ugrin turned against Andrew already in 1298, as he did not countersign the decrees of the national diet in that year, which aimed to destroy forts built without permission and ordered the punishment of those who had seized landed property with force.
 Ugrin did present neither before the king's judicial court in 1300, during a lawsuit regarding his former palace in Esztergom.